dgerabagi/aiascent-dev/prompt.md

                     <MissionSectionBlock
                         title="Stages 3 & 4: The Recursive Learner and The Virtuoso"
-                        tldr="The advanced stages focus on engineering your own expertise (The Recursive Learner) and culminating in fluid, intuitive mastery (The Virtuoso), where the AI becomes a seamless cognitive exoskeleton." content="In the advanced stages, you become a **Recursive Learner**, turning your skills inward to engineer your own expertise.
-You use AI as a meta-tool to build personalized learning accelerators that target your own weaknesses.
+                        tldr="The advanced stages focus on engineering your own expertise (The Recursive Learner) and culminating in fluid, intuitive mastery (The Virtuoso), where the AI becomes a seamless cognitive exoskeleton." content="In the advanced stages, you become a **Recursive Learner**, turning your skills inward to engineer your own expertise in a human version of Recursive Self-Improvement.
+The activities involve deep metacognitive analysis of your own learning gaps and building personalized 'Learning Accelerators'—such as custom tutors, specialized AI agents, or targeted quiz generators—to address your specific weaknesses.
+Here, the AI acts as a 'Meta-Tool,' used to construct personalized tools that enhance your own cognitive capabilities and accelerate your path to mastery.

 The culmination of the pathway is the **Virtuoso**—the 100x DCIA.
-Here, core principles are internalized, leading to adaptive expertise and fluid human-AI collaboration, coding at the speed of thought." images={[
+At this stage, core principles are internalized, leading to adaptive expertise and a state of fluid human-AI collaboration that feels like coding at the speed of thought.
+The Virtuoso's activities involve complex system architecture, governance, and mentorship of others on the pathway.
+The AI becomes a true 'Cognitive Exoskeleton,' seamlessly augmenting the expert's intent, speed, and reach, allowing them to tackle problems of a scale and complexity previously unimaginable for an individual."
+                        images={[
                             'v2v-stages-3-and-4-p1-img-1.webp',
                             'v2v-stages-3-and-4-p1-img-2.webp',